-All CX-9 models feature the same 273 horsepower 3.7-liter V6 that produces 270 lb-ft of torque and pairs with a standard six-speed automatic transmission.
+The CX-9 is motivated by a 3.7-liter V6 that produces 273 horsepower and 270 lb-ft of torque.
+Channeled through a six-speed automatic transmission, that output is enough to allow a zero-to-60 mph sprint in the mid-seven-second range.
 Front-wheel-drive is standard and yields 17 mpg in the city and 24 mpg on the highway.
 The optional all-wheel-drive is available across the trim levels and returns 16/22 mpg.

 Trim Level Breakdown